hax-org/website/readme.md

 ## Deployment

 The site is hosted on Netlify, with CI.
 Any changes to the `master` branch on Github will automatically show up on the website.
+Changes to the staging branch will show up at https://staging--haxorg.netlify.com.